 Russian Art from Private Collections: from Borovikovsky to Kabakov

-Russian President on The exhibition of Russian artists' works leaves a lasting impression, though its value can be called priceless given the complex circumstances surrounding cultural exchange between Russia and the USA during the last two years.
+The exhibition of Russian artists' works leaves a lasting impression, though its value can be called priceless given the complex circumstances surrounding cultural exchange between Russia and the USA during the last two years.
 At the end of last July, an American court ruled that about twelve thousand books and fifty thousand rare documents kept in Schneerson's collection in Russia should be returned to Chabad-Lubavitch, a Jewish religious movement.

 Subsequently, Russian cultural institutions, some large museums in particular, had to withdraw from exhibitions in the USA.
 In return, American museums made similar decisions. «This exhibition might not have had such a significance but for the cold cultural relations between Russian and American museums, libraries and archives», – Mr Shvydkoy, Special Representative of Russian President on International Cultural Cooperation, said.
 It was this cultural exchange void that drove Anatoly Bekkerman to arranging the exhibition.
 The exhibition is exceptional in that it highlights a multitude of striking paintings by great artists.
 Needless to say, collecting Russian art is on the rise abroad.